A subsidiary of the University Medical Center Hamburg-Eppendorf

 Benefits of the treatment

 The smaller the tumour lesion and the less invasive the procedure, the lower the risk that the treatment will result in damage to nerve bundles, the sphincter or the intestinal wall.
-No common, severe or long-term side effects are currently known for focal treatment.
+Severe, frequent and long-term side effects are very rare after focal therapy.
 The greatest risk lies in failing to identify and treat all the cancer lesions.
 However, regular aftercare appointments can identify these growing tumours and treat them if needed.

 What is focal treatment for prostate cancer?